Stein's Paradox & Empirical Bayes

 | 1956 | Charles Stein | Proves inadmissibility of MLE in . |

-| 1961 | James & Stein | Construct the explicit James-Stein Estimator. |
+| 1961 | James & Stein | Construct the explicit James-Stein estimator. |

 | 1971 | Lawrence Brown | Links admissibility to recurrence of diffusions. |

-| 1973 | Efron & Morris | Empirical Bayes interpretation (Baseball paper). |
+| 1973 | Efron & Morris | Empirical Bayes interpretation (baseball paper). |

-| 1995 | Donoho & Johnstone | Wavelet Shrinkage (Soft Thresholding). |
+| 1995 | Donoho & Johnstone | Wavelet shrinkage (soft thresholding). |

-| 2006 | Candès & Tao | Compressed Sensing (L1 shrinkage). |
+| 2006 | Candes & Tao | Compressed sensing (L1 shrinkage). |

 References

 2. James, W., & Stein, C. (1961).
 “Estimation with quadratic loss”.
-Refined the estimator to the explicit form used today and computed the risk improvement.
+Constructs the explicit estimator and computes its risk.

 4. Lehmann, E. L., & Casella, G. (2006).
 “Theory of Point Estimation”.
-The standard graduate text on statistical decision theory.
+Standard graduate reference for decision theory and point estimation.